 Rebecca J. Price, AuD, CCC-A, is a Clinical Specialist in Audiology in the Division of Speech Pathology & Audiology at Duke University Medical Center in Durham, NC.

 The podcast of this program will be available the Monday after the broadcast date.
-Podcasts can be downloaded for free for four weeks after the date of broadcast.
+Podcasts can be downloaded for free.
 After that time has passed, digital downloads are available for $2.99.
 CDs may be purchased at any time after broadcast for $9.99.